vernjan/ctf-writeups/write-ups/Hackvent2020/day00/README.md

 Verse 3 done!
 Off with you!
 Get back to work!
 You're not done here...
 ```

-BTW, the original verse 3 is:
+💡 Fun fact, the original verse 3 is:
 ```
 On the third day of Christmas my true love sent to me Three french hens